What is a Macro? What use is it to me?

 Now what to do?
 Eat foods over the day that adds up to your Macronutrient needs at the end of the day.
 This is what “If It Fits Your Macros” implies.

 This is where things get a bit cloudy.
 Some people go to the extremes and eat whatever they like, which is fine, but in moderation.
 These people tend to eat junk food all day, every day.
 This would affect your health in the long term.
 The more effective way is build your macronutrient needs over the day with real foods that you enjoy for most of the time.
 Stuff like steaks, chicken breasts, rice, potatoes, fish, fruits and veggies (well these are the foods I enjoy haha).
 This will help with your micronutrient needs (vitamins and minerals), your fibre and essential fat needs (omega 3 fats) and the benefits of plytochemicals from the veggies and fruits.
 Then enjoy a treat if you like, have some chocolate, a sweet or enjoy a fast food burger now and then, in moderation.

-If you are not an athlete of any sort, I recommend switching to a more mindful eating routine after tracking your food like I just mentioned because you will have a much better idea of your needed portion sizes.
+If you are not an athlete of any sort, I recommend switching to a more mindful eating routine after tracking your food like I just mentioned for a few months because you will have a much better idea of your needed portion sizes.
 Also the benefit of knowing the make up of macronutrients in certain foods and meals will help make better decisions.
-The whole flexible dieting that “If It Fits Your Macros” sprouts, isn’t flexible at all if you are are tacking every last piece of food you eat for a very long time.
+The whole flexible dieting that “If It Fits Your Macros” sprouts, isn’t flexible at all if you are are tracking every last piece of food you eat for a very long time.

 Share and like this post because it will help others to understand the basics of IIFYM’s